CADWRDeltaModeling/BayDeltaSCHISM/_sources/topics/vegetation.rst.txt

      - stem diameter
    * - sav_cd.gr3
      - constant
-     - coefficient of drag (we use 1.13)
+     - coefficient of drag (we currently use 0.20 to 0.28, but see text below)
    * - sav_h.gr3
      - sav_height.yaml
      - canopy height

 The first three parameters are multiplied by one another.
-There is rarely enough data to depict them all, a point revisited below.
+There is rarely enough data to make them statistically identifiable individually, a point revisited below.
 Canopy height is from the bed.
-We usually assume the canopy reaches -0.25cm NAVD which is a compromise based on the fact that apparent effective density diminishes in the upper centimeters.
+We usually assume the canopy reaches -0.15cm NAVD in the main Delta. which is a compromise based on the fact that apparent effective density diminishes in the upper centimeters.

 Approximations and preprocessor